ADVANTECH-Corp/OEMRoleTransferUtility/README.md

 ## Before you start

-1. Ensure devices are connected to your Mbed Cloud acount by following the steps in [First-to-Claim by enrollment list](https://cloud.mbed.com/docs/current/connecting/device-ownership.html)
+* Ensure devices are connected to your Mbed Cloud acount by following the steps in [First-to-Claim by enrollment list](https://cloud.mbed.com/docs/current/connecting/device-ownership.html)
-2. Please read [Arm Mbed Cloud Update client](https://cloud.mbed.com/docs/current/updating-firmware/client-side.html) to create authenticity certificate required later on
+* Please read [Arm Mbed Cloud Update client](https://cloud.mbed.com/docs/current/updating-firmware/client-side.html) to create authenticity certificate required later on.

-### Prerequisites
+## Prerequisites
-OS: Windows ONLY
+* OS: Windows ONLY
-Node.js: Version 6 or above.
+* Node.js: Version 6 or above.

-### Installation
+## Installation
 Open a command prompt (Cmd. exe), navigate to the location of your folder.
-Execute the tool by running command
+Execute the tool by running command:
-# npm start
+    npm start

-### Using the Tool
+## Using the Tool

 The following fields are required: